Menu

 Read more

-Molly Schmidtke is a Community Outreach Coordinator with the Association for Nonsmokers-Minnesota.
+Molly Schmidtke is the Policy and Technical Assistance Manager with the Association for Nonsmokers-Minnesota.
 Molly's career is focused on commercial tobacco prevention education, advocacy and engagement.
 She has a BS from the University of Wisconsin-La Crosse in Community Health Education and a Master's in Public Health Administration and Policy from the University of Minnesota - Twin Cities.
 Molly is also a Certified Health Education Specialist.
 In her free time, she likes to spend her time traveling with her husband and watching the Minnesota Wild.

 Read more